Christophe Pérignon

 Biography

 Christophe Pérignon is Professor of Finance and Associate Dean for Research at HEC Paris, France.
 He is also the co-holder of the ACPR (Banque de France) Chair in Regulation and Systemic Risk.
 He obtained a Ph.D. in Finance from the Swiss Finance Institute and was a Post-Doctoral Fellow at the University of California at Los Angeles (UCLA).
 Prior to joining HEC Paris, he was an Assistant Professor of Finance at Simon Fraser University in Vancouver, Canada.
 His areas of research and teaching interests are in financial risk management and AI/machine learning.
-Christophe published a dozen of articles in top finance journals (Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Journal of Business, Journal of Financial and Quantitative Analysis, and Review of Finance) or in general-science journals (Science).
+Christophe published a dozen of articles in top finance journals (Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Journal of Business, Journal of Financial and Quantitative Analysis, and Review of Finance), as well as several articles in top management (Management Science) or general-science journals (Science).
 In 2014, he received the Europlace Award for the Best Young Researcher in Finance.
 With Christophe Hurlin, he co-founded RunMyCode, an online repository allowing researchers to share code and data associated with published papers (800,000+ individual visits); and cascad, a certification agency verifying the reproducibility of the results displayed in scientific articles (300+ verifications).
-In 2022, Christophe launched RAMP-UP, the job matching platform for HEC Paris students and professors.
+Christophe is also the founder of RAMP-UP, a 'science-job' matching platform for students and professors.

 Publications